Fast Bayesian Functional Principal Components Analysis: Simulation results

-All code used for data simulation and subsequent model fitting can be found at \href{https://github.com/JSartini/FAST_BayesFPCA_Supplement}{this GitHub repository}.
-We compare the simulation bases with those extracted from the real data in Figure~\ref{fig:FPCA_Sim_Source}.
+All code used for data simulation and subsequent model fitting can be found at \href{https://github.com/JSartini/FAST-BFPCA}{this GitHub repository}.
+We compare the data generating model used in S1, meant to imitate the CGM data from DASH4D, to the actual FPCs estimated from the real CGM data in Figure~\ref{fig:FPCA_Sim_Source}.